 View Here : Tire Size Meaning

+Tire Width.
 Is the width of the tire measured in millimeters from sidewall to sidewall.
 The first three-digit number in the tire size refers to the tire width.
 For instance, in a size P215/65 R15 tire, the width is 215 millimeters.

+Tire Size Meaning.
 Finding the tire size meaning in metric measurements is a little more difficult and usually take a calculator to get exactly right.
 Example B : 305/70R17 On metric tires the first number is your width of the tire in millimeters.
 In example "B" this reads 305mm.
 There are 25.4 mm in one inch.

+but it's written in code.
+The tire size is just one small piece of this code.
 The tire size "P225/45R17 91V" may not mean much to the average person, but to tire geeks like us it speaks volumes.
 Read on to learn how to crack the tire code with this handy guide dedicated to tire types, sizes, and construction.